bryanmillerr/SysAdminLife/README.md

-# SysAdminLife
+# useful things
-Tools/scripts used at my day job as Windows/Jamf systems engineer
+Tools/scripts used at my day job as a Windows/Jamf systems engineer